etnt/cryptic/README.md

 * Implements the [X3DH](https://signal.org/docs/specifications/x3dh/) and
   the [Double-Ratchet](https://signal.org/docs/specifications/doubleratchet/)
   cryptographic protocols.
+* Admin-mediated GPG-based onboarding where users prove ownership with GPG-signed CSRs to get certificates.

 **Cryptic** consists of:

 * A server that route messages between users, and holds on to encrypted messages until they can be delivered to the receiver.
-* A terminal client.
+* A terminal console client.
-* A NCurses terminal UI.
+* Local Sqlite3 database that stores historic messages (encrypted).
+* A wizard script to facilitate onboarding of new users.
 * Modular structure to make the core engines (X3DH & Double-Ratchet) available to be used in other contexts/applications.